namehash/ens-normalize-python/README.md

 * Python implementation of the [ENS Name Normalization Standard](https://github.com/adraffy/ensip-norm/blob/main/draft.md).
   Thanks to [Adraffy](https://github.com/adraffy) for his leadership in coordinating the definition of this standard with the ENS community.
-* Passes **100%** of the [official validation tests](https://github.com/adraffy/ens-normalize.js/tree/main/validate) (validated automatically with pytest, see below).
+* Passes **100%** of the [official validation tests](https://github.com/adraffy/ens-normalize.js/tree/main/validate) (validated automatically with pytest on Linux, MacOS, and Windows, see below for details).
 * Passes an [additional suite of further tests](/tools/updater/update-ens.js#L54) for compatibility with the official [Javascript reference implementation](https://github.com/adraffy/ens-normalize.js) and code testing coverage.
 * Based on [JavaScript implementation version 1.9.0](https://github.com/adraffy/ens-normalize.js/tree/4873fbe6393e970e186ab57860cc59cbbb1fa162).

 ## Glossary

-* name - a full domain name, e.g. `nick.eth`
+* label - a unicode string that does not contain a `.` (full stop / period) character, e.g.  `nick` or `eth`.
-* label - a part of a name separated by a dot, e.g. `nick` and `eth` are labels in `nick.eth`
+* name - a series of labels separated by `.` (full stop / period) characters, e.g. `nick.eth`.
-* normalized name - name that is already in normalized form according to the ENS Normalization Standard
+* normalized name - name that is in normalized form according to the ENS Normalization Standard.
+This means `name == ens_normalize(name)`.
-* normalizable name - name that is normalized or that can be converted into a normalized name using `ens_normalize`
+* normalizable name - name that is normalized or that can be converted into a normalized name using `ens_normalize`.
+* beautiful name - name that is normalizable and is equal to itself when using `ens_beautify`.
+This means `name == ens_beautify(name)`.
-* disallowed name - name that is not normalized or normalizable
+* disallowed name - name that is not normalizable.
+This means `ens_normalize(name)` raises a `DisallowedNameError`.
-* curable name - name that may be disallowed but can still be converted into a normalized name using `ens_cure`
+* curable name - name that is normalizable, or a name in the subset of disallowed names that can still be converted into a normalized name using `ens_cure`.
-* fatal error - a `DisallowedNameError` object thrown by `ens_normalize` that contains only general information about the error and no possible fixes
+* fatal error - a `DisallowedNameError` object thrown by `ens_normalize` that contains only general information about the error and no suggested fixes.
-* curable error - a `CurableError` object (inherits from `DisallowedNameError`) thrown by `ens_normalize` that contains information about a possible fix for the error
+* curable error - a `CurableError` object (inherits from `DisallowedNameError`) thrown by `ens_normalize` that contains information about a suggested potential fix for the error.

 ## Usage